-Inside the Truly Bizarre Aftermath of Brittany Murphy's Sudden Death
+Inside the Endlessly Bizarre Aftermath of Brittany Murphy's Sudden Death - E!
+Online

 "The Brittany Murphy Story is an affront to everything my daughter was in real life.
 It's hideous, unauthorized and completely untrue."

-In 2015, the off-the-rails portion of the plot thickened when Jaime Presslyappeared on Hollywood Medium With Tyler Henry and he said he was connecting with someone whom Pressly concluded, based on what he said, had to be Murphy.
+In 2015, the off-the-rails portion of the plot thickened when Jaime Pressly appeared on Hollywood Medium With Tyler Henry and he said that the connection was making his lungs hurt and, based on everything he said, Pressly figured he had to be in touch with Murphy.

 After she died, paparazzi asked Pressly at the airport if they had been friends, and she replied, "I was before she married him."